Airport Transfers, Eco-friendly, Credit Card, Hotel Pickup, Pool, Classroom, Free Wifi, Child Friendly

 These three courses - First aid and CPR, Rescue Diver, and Emergency Oxygen Provider - can turn a diver into the person who can potentially save another person's life.
 Sign up today and add a critical skill set to your diving repertoire.

-• A high level of diving fitness with a Medical Statement signed by a physician within 12 months
+• A medical release signed by a physician within the last 12 months

 This dive centre hasn't been tagged in any dive reports yet.